Beef Stew Recipe (VIDEO)

 You can do this!
 Homemade stew takes some time to make because it needs to slow roast in the oven but it is simple to prepare.
 One bite and you’ll realize why this beef stew is one of our most popular recipes.

-The wine adds an amazing depth of flavor to this classic beef stew.
+The wine adds so much flavor to this classic beef stew.
 For most cooking, dry red wine is best.
-Please don’t use anything labeled “cooking wine.”
+Avoid anything labeled “cooking wine.”
 A good rule of thumb is that if you can’t drink it, you should not cook with it.
 Some good red wine options include:

 - Pinot Noir